 David has acted as legal adviser to the Scottish Renewables Forum since its inception in 1999 (seeing the organisation grow to over 300 members and a position as the leading forum for the Renewables' industry in Scotland).
 He has been a member of Scottish Renewables' Wind Working Group and Economics and Markets Working Group and has contributed a host of articles to Industry magazines and spoken at, and chaired, numerous industry conferences.

-He was described by the Scotsman newspaper in 2006 as 'the man acknowledged as Scotland's authority on renewable energy law', he won the prestigious 'Partner of the Year', Award at the Cuthbert Scottish Legal Awards in 2006 for his work in Renewable Energy, he was described in Chambers UK Guide to the Legal Profession as 'a standout figure in the sector' whose knowledge of wind farms is 'second to none' and he led the Harper Macleod team to the Energy Team of the Year title at the 2011, 2013 & 2016 Scottish Legal Awards.
+He was described by the Scotsman newspaper in 2006 as 'the man acknowledged as Scotland's authority on renewable energy law', he won the prestigious 'Partner of the Year', Award at the Cuthbert Scottish Legal Awards in 2006 for his work in Renewable Energy, he was described in Chambers UK Guide to the Legal Profession as 'a standout figure in the sector' whose knowledge of wind farms is 'second to none' and he led the Harper Macleod team to the Energy Team of the Year title twice at Scottish Legal Awards and once at Law Awards of Scotland.

 Chambers UK Guide to the Legal Profession lists David as a "Leader in the Field" in Energy & Natural Resources.